 Transportation benefit districts are quasi-municipal corporations with independent authority, including the authority to impose certain taxes and fees – either through a vote of the people or City Council action – for transportation purposes.
 Formation of transportation benefit districts by cities is governed by RCW 35.21.225 and RCW 36.73.

 The Bellingham City Council formed Transportation Benefit District No. 1 on July 10, 2010.
-Bellingham Mayor Dan Pike originally proposed the City Council create the district to help provide dedicated funding for priority transportation needs within Bellingham.
+The City Council created the district to help provide dedicated funding for priority transportation needs within Bellingham.
 The district's geographic boundaries are consistent with Bellingham city limits.
 The district is governed by the members of the City Council acting as district board of directors.

 Transportation Benefit District No. 1 is governed on behalf of District residents by the elected members of the Bellingham City Council, acting independently as the District Board of Directors.
 The City Council President serves as the chair of the Board of Directors.